NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Arrow Snatching.md

 **Prerequisites** Deflect Arrow
 * * *
 You pluck missiles from the air and hurl them back at their source.
-When you successfully deflect an attack with [[Feats/Deflect Arrow|Deflect Arrow]], as part of that reaction, you can immediately make a ranged Strike against the attacker using the projectile you deflected.
+When you successfully deflect an attack with [[Deflect Arrow|Deflect Arrow]], as part of that reaction, you can immediately make a ranged Strike against the attacker using the projectile you deflected.
 This is a thrown weapon with the same range increment and effect on a hit as the triggering attack.

 *Source: Pathfinder Core Rulebook*
 *OGL*